I Need Help With:

 Your yearly family income must be less than the amount set by Congress to qualify for the Survivors Pension benefit.

 If you think you meet the above criteria, contact your nearest Texas Veterans Commission representative, or Veterans County Service Officer, who will guide you through the process and identify any paperwork required.
 It never hurts to ask.
 If you would like to apply through the VA, you can fill out your application you can contact a VA regional office and have VA employee assist you with the application process.
-For more information on how to apply, click HERE.
+Visit va.gov for more information on how to apply for VA Survivors Pension.

 What are Burial Benefits?